 This Online Seminar Series aims to provide stakeholders, namely forestry lecturers, students, government officials, development partners and the public, with knowledge and concepts on forests and contemporary forestry development in Papua.
 Selected resource persons will share data, information and knowledge with participants and engage in discussions on forest governance and management in Papua during the special autonomy era 2001-2020.
 Through the series, participants will also have a chance to discuss the potential and challenges for optimal use of NTFPs, and the provision and values of forest ecosystem services and traditional medicinal plants.

-If you are interested in participating in the fourth series of the seminar, to be held on 15 April 2021, please register here: https://bit.ly/3wR14Lo.
+If you are interested in participating in the four series of the seminar, to be held on 15 April 2021, please register here: http://bit.ly/3v9pDS5.